- 2 Bedrooms

 - Condo

 One bedroom deluxe condo sleeps four.
-Full kitchen, laundry in entry.
+Full kitchen, laundry in entryway.

 Located on the Intracoastal Waterway, mins. from beach.